EU’s Migration Policy: Imposing Suffering as Deterrence Measure

 At the same time, journalists from across the world parachute onto the islands to extract testimonies from refugees, many of whom are simply too tired to divulge heart-wrenching accounts of pain and despair – “because nothing will change,” said Rahim*, a Palestinian refugee on Chios.

-At best, a few thousand people will be dispersed into remote camps on the mainland from one set of tents to another, humanitarian non-solution to which Athens recurs in panicked efforts to “decongest” the islands as if refugees are a kind of unwanted mucus to be expelled.
+At best, a few thousand people will be dispersed into remote camps on the mainland from one set of tents to another, a humanitarian non-solution to which Athens recurs in panicked efforts to “decongest” the islands as if refugees are a kind of unwanted mucus to be expelled.
 Thousands more will continue to bear the burden of the E.U.’s containment policy, abandoned by the outside world if not for the hundreds of grassroots volunteers who continue to fill gaps in the provision of even the most elementary humanitarian care.

 With winter looming, there is an eerie sense of déjà vu.
 The script has been rehearsed since the five islands were transformed into de facto prisons for thousands of people under the March 2016 E.U.-Turkey deal.